chrisalexander/blog/_posts/2013-07-21-sf-diary-day-1.md

 Tonight was all about staying up as late as possible as it all kicks off tomorrow.
 David and I are both pretty shattered, and we're having rings run round us by the guys who have been here a month already!

-You can tell Andrew has been here a while, he's starting to fit right in - here seen in his new natural habitat, a hip coffee shop on 7th and Folsom: [<br> ](about:blank)
+You can tell Andrew has been here a while, he's starting to fit right in - here seen in his new natural habitat, a hip coffee shop on 7th and Folsom:

 {% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2013/07/IMG_20130721_133259.jpg" %}